 - You’re pregnant or hoping to become pregnant.

-Even if there is no underlying cause like infection, a clinician will be able to help.
+Even if there’s no underlying cause like infection, a healthcare professional will be able to help.

 Deysach says they can help you understand whether recent medications, your hydration levels, or other lifestyle habits could be causing the smell and advise on any next steps.